-- National Objectives.
-The Agency, as a subrecipient of CDBG Funds, hereby affirms that the activities carried out with the Funds provided under this Agreement meet one or more of the CDBG Program national objectives, as defined in the CDBG Code of Federal Regulations 24 CFR § 570.200(a) and 24 CFR § 570.208 (collectively hereinafter referred to as "National Objectives").
-The Agency certifies that the Services provided under this Agreement will benefit indigent and very-low to low-income households whose income records confirm their income eligibility. - 1.2 Required Certification.
-Pursuant to 24 CFR § 570.200(a), the Agency hereby certifies that the Services provided under this Agreement will benefit low-/moderate-income persons.
+- 1.1 National Objectives.
+The Agency, as a subrecipient of CDBG Funds, hereby affirms that the activities carried out with the Funds provided under this Agreement meet one or more of the CDBG Program national objectives, as defined in the CDBG Code of Federal Regulations 24 CFR § 570.200(a) and 24 CFR § 570.208 (collectively hereinafter referred to as "National Objectives"). - 1.2 Required Certification.
+Pursuant to 24 CFR § 570.200(a), the Agency hereby certifies that the Work provided under this Agreement will benefit low- and moderate-income persons.

 Section 2.
 Limited Clientele.
-The Agency may provide services funded by this Subaward to Limited Clientele so long as so doing meets the requirements found in 24 CFR § 570.208(a)(2) ("Limited Clientele") and falls within the Scope of Services attached to this Agreement as "Exhibit C."
+The Agency may provide Work funded by this Subaward to Limited Clientele so long as so doing meets the requirements found in 24 CFR § 570.208(a)(2) ("Limited Clientele") and falls within the Scope of Work attached to this Agreement as "Exhibit C."